 - Landscape: breathtaking

-We chose this route for the journey to Landmannalaugar, because it is considered to be the most beautiful.
+We chose this route for the journey to Landmannalaugar in Iceland, because it is considered to be the most beautiful.
 And what can we say, we found the journey almost more beautiful than Landmannalaugar itself.
 The landscape on the route is insane and simply beautiful.

 The route is incredibly varied and leads over mountains and through valleys and completely inhospitable areas.
 A risk with this route are the many fords on the way.
 There are probably 40-50 rivers and streams that you have to cross.
 But only a few of them are really challenging.
 But these are absolutely doable with a normal off-road vehicle (e.g. an SUV like the Dacia Duster).
 At least that was the case during our visit in July 2021.
 Of course, you should follow the rules for river crossing in Iceland and first walk through the river and in case of doubt rather turn back.